canac/mailbox/README.md

 shell = ['bash', '--noprofile', '--norc']
 ```

+## Colors

+By default, colored output is only enabled if the terminal is a TTY.
+Colors can be forced on by setting the environment variable `CLICOLOR_FORCE=1` or passing the `--color` flag.
+Colors can be forced off by setting the environment variable `CLICOLOR=0` or `NO_COLOR=1` or passing the `--no-color` flag.

 ## Timestamp format

 The output format of timestamps can be controlled with the `--timestamp-format` flag.
 The possible values are `relative` (timestamps like `15 minutes ago`), `local` (timestamps in local time), and `utc` (timestamps in UTC time).